doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 SUPPORT
 ---
 **I have no access anymore to Razer Blade notebooks and not be able to test properly and update documentation.
 I open for any cooperation and will try maintain this repository as much as possible.
-Please fill free to create Pull Requests.**
+Please feel free to create Pull Requests.**

 Intro
 ---